 Creosote bush (Larrea tridentata)

-This plant produces a toxin through the root system that very few plants can tolerate.
-This eliminates competition for rainfall.
+Among the oldest plants on earth, some stands of Creosote grow in the same place for thousands of years.
+The roots agressively soak up water, and a resin coating on the leaves reduces moisture loss and gives the plant a distinctive smell that intensifies after rain.
+This plant produces a toxin through the root system that very few plants can tolerate, this eliminates competition for rainfall.
 It is the most wide-spread of the desert shrubs, and can be found from west Texas to central Nevada, often forming pure stands.
 It is a veritable "medicine chest" and has been used for upset stomachs, coughs, and colds.
 It contains nordihydroguaiaretic acid which is being studied for its anti-cancer properties.

 Four-wing Saltbush (Atriplex canescens)

-The leaves and seed heads contain 18 percent protein and have been used as a food source.
+Named for the four-winged bracts on its fruit, the common high desert shrub provides food and medicine and is burned during ceremonies.
+The leaves, young shoots, seeds, and fruit are edible.
+Ashes from burned suuvi leaves make a baking soda and enchance the blue coloring of Hopi piki bread, along with fortifying baked goods with calcium and minerals.
 The chewed roots have been used on insect bites.
 A lukewarm tea can be used for nausea and vomiting, and a hot tea can be used to break a fever.

 Red Barberry (Mahonia haematocarpa)